 What Makes Circus Circus So Cheap

-Before I get into my experience with Circus Circus, I’d first like to point out the difference between the actual resort and the Manor Motor Lodge.
+Before I get into my experience with Circus Circus Las Vegas, I’d first like to point out the difference between the actual resort and the Manor Motor Lodge.

 The rooms you see online for under $20 are for the Circus Circus Manor Motor Lodge, which is located behind the casino resort.
-The Manor Motor Lodge is bunch of 3-story motel buildings that were bought by Circus Circus a few years ago.
-It’s about a 10 minute walk away from the casino, which is connected by a sky-bridge.
+The Manor Motor Lodge is a bunch of 3-story motel buildings that were bought by Circus Circus a few years ago.
+It’s about a 10-minute walk away from the casino, which connects the buildings with a sky-bridge.

 These are the rooms where you see a bunch of poor reviews.
-I’m not going to get into how bad these rooms are (you can find plenty of complaints online) but instead I’m going to focus on the rooms that are located in the main building.
-My advice is to just avoid the Circus Circus Manor Motor Lodge all together.
+I’m not going to get into how bad the manor rooms are (you can find plenty of complaints online) but instead, I’m going to focus the rest of the review on the rooms that are located in the main Circus Circus building.
+My advice is to just avoid the Circus Circus Manor Motor Lodge altogether.

 The main resort is actually a decent hotel.
-Yes, it’s a little dated, but for $40 a night you kind of have to expect that.
-Overall, I recommend staying at the main resort (West Tower, Skyrise Tower and Casino Tower rooms) if you’re on a tight budget.
-There are just a few things that you’ll want to be aware of:
+Yes, it’s a little dated for a hotel on the Strip, but for $40 a night, you kind of have to expect that.
+Overall, I recommend staying at the main resort (West Tower, Skyrise Tower, and Casino Tower rooms) if you’re on a tight budget.
+There are just a few things that you’ll want to be aware of at Circus Circus: